If you write, you’re a writer.

 These practices have already changed my my writing quality, output, and attitude in positive ways.

-First, there was one surprise.
-Most of this “work” occurs when I’m not writing my novel.
+My first surprise was this: most of this “work” occurs when I’m not writing my novel.
 Sleep occurs at night, obviously.
 My morning pages take about thirty minutes upon rising.
 I read books and watch movies at night, like I always have, only now I do so with a sense of purpose because I’m studying instead of being passively entertained.
 Observational skills can be practiced anywhere, even in line at the grocery store.
 And the craft-work occurs as I need it.
 When I’m getting ready to tackle a piece of description, for example, I’ll do some reading on descriptive techniques before I start.

-Second, my writing process has significantly changed.
+Right away, my writing process changed.
 I used to sit down at the computer and feel like I was climbing a tall mountain with my teeth.
 Now I sit down at my computer with a short list of things I want to accomplish, and I do those things.

 Old me: I GOTTA WRITE 1500 WORDS TODAY OR I SUCK AND I DON’T KNOW WHAT I’M GONNA SAY AAAAARRRGGGGHHH…